Tarko-Sale: History

 Tarko-Sale was founded in 1932, granted urban-type settlement status in 1976, and town status on March 23, 2004.

 The Purovsky District Museum of History and Local Lore is located in Tarko-Sale.
 The museum houses over 26,990 items in its collection, including items related to natural history, ethnography, archeology, local history, and fine art.

 Geography and climate

 Tarko-Sale is located near the Yamal and Gyda peninsulas, south of the Kara Sea.
 It lies just south of the Arctic Circle, in the Northern Temperate Zone.
-Like most of Russia, it has a subarctic climate (Köppen Dfc) characterised by long, frigid winters and short, pleasant to warm summers.
+Like most of Russia, it has a subarctic climate (Köppen Dfc) characterized by long, cold winters and short, warm summers.

 Nearby towns include Gubinsky, Muravlenko, and Urengoy, as well as the Kharampur, Khancheyskoye and Urengoy gas fields.
 The nearest city is Novy Urengoy.